openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 // +kubebuilder:validation:XValidation:rule="has(self.mode) && self.mode == 'Partial' ?  has(self.partial) : !has(self.partial)",message="Partial is required when type is partial, and forbidden otherwise"
 // +union
 type MachineManagerSelector struct {
-	// mode is a union discriminator for MachineManagerSelector and can have three possible values.
+	// mode determines how machine managers will be selected for updates.
-	// - All: All resources specified by the parent MachineManager are registered for boot image updates.
+	// Valid values are All and Partial.
-	// - None: No resources specified by the parent MachineManager are registered for boot image updates.
+	// All means that every resource matched by the machine manager will be updated.
-	// - Partial: resources specified by the parent MachineManager are registered for boot image updates only if they match with the label selector.
+	// Partial requires a specified selector and allows customisation of which resources matched by the machine manager will be updated.
 	// +unionDiscriminator
 	// +kubebuilder:validation:Required
 	Mode MachineManagerSelectorMode `json:"mode"`